 GameRefinery’s analytical approach is not a replacement for good design and product management, but a powerful tool for informing these activities.
 The aspects we see as most valuable are feature prioritization in existing games, the discovery of competitor games where a specific feature has been implemented effectively, and keeping abreast of significant updates in competitors.

 Is there any value you see in the multimarket side of the GameRefinery service?

 We already have a good idea of what the most powerful feature trends in Western markets are.
 GameRefinery’s feature suggestion breakdown by market, however, allows us to discover especially low hanging fruit in Asian markets that we have less knowledge of.
 Further, the reference games save us time trawling through markets we’re not familiar with by directing us to the right games for the Asia-centric features we want to explore.
 Finally, new ‘killer features’ often surface in Asia before moving to the West we can keep abreast of trends that otherwise would require an Asia expert or consultant.

 How does GameRefinery help you get ahead of the competition?

 We value a lean process and a fast development cycle.
-Combining a traditional design approach to feature prioritisation with GameRefinery’s analytical approach saves us time in expediting the elimination of low priority features and the prioritisation of effective ones.
-Further, we can be more efficient with finding relevant feature implementations that aren’t within our design / product teams’ repertoire.
+Combining a traditional design approach to feature prioritization with GameRefinery’s analytical approach saves us time in expediting the elimination of low priority features and the prioritization of effective ones.
+Further, we can be more efficient with finding relevant feature implementations that aren’t within our design/product teams’ repertoire.
 This enables us to be faster at releasing better games and updates.